jaybhai2/data-engineering-faq/README.md

 # New
 ### Query performance
-indexing, partition, avoid correlated query,
+indexing, partition, avoid correlated query, ensure pushdown partition is applied, small file profile,

 ### large delete operation
 large delete operation will hang the database,  so batch delete instead - specific data range, loop through the range and perform delete. batch delete will release the resouce upon each batch completion where as large deletion will block other transaction.